KentenRoth/100DaysOfCode/README.md

 This morning was a morning full of errors or issues.
 I worked threw all of them and get some stuff done.
 What I feel like should have taken 30 mintues or so took almost 2 hours.
 So that was awesome.
 More coding later I will update the repo with a Day 42.5 later today!

+Day 42.5

+I got a little coding in during that afternoon and a little more in this evening.
+I am going to call it a night earlier than normal to spend a little time with the family.
+Today was overall good.
+Had the issues this AM, but got things working as expected.
+I am feeling really good about building things with Mongo and I plan on building out a DB on my own over the course of the week.
+I think I should be able to knock it out.
+The thing that I think will take the longest is getting the data entered into postman and sent to the DB.
+I will also, keep moving forward and learning while building out the DB.

 ---